RobJBarr/deep_genetic_analyser/README.md

 >flask run

-7. Switch to a new terminal
+7. Switch to a new terminal and enter the following commands

-8. Run on react
+>cd deep_genetic_analyser/app

 > npm install

 > npm start